 Virginia Tech is creating a bold, new vision for graduate education in computer science and computer engineering.
 Located adjacent to the nation’s capital in Alexandria, Virginia, the Innovation Campus will unite industry, government, and academia in dynamic project-based learning and research to shape the way emerging technologies influence society, driving a new era for the greater Washington D.C., metro area’s tech ecosystem.

 Plans for the Innovation Campus were announced in November 2018 as part of the Commonwealth of Virginia’s successful bid to attract Amazon’s HQ2 to Northern Virginia.
 Construction has begun on the 11-story first academic building for the Innovation Campus, which is set to open in 2024.

 An immediate impact

-Virginia Tech recently opened its Innovation Campus HQ on the ground level of 3000 Potomac Avenue, Alexandria, Virginia.
-This new space – adjacent to the future campus location in North Potomac Yard – houses the campus executive offices and features a café-style area where student workgroups, seminars, and community engagement will happen after the pandemic.
+Virginia Tech opened its Innovation Campus HQ on the ground level of 3000 Potomac Avenue, Alexandria, Virginia, in 2021.
+This new space – adjacent to the future campus location in North Potomac Yard – houses the campus executive offices and features a café-style area for student and community engagement.

 The Innovation Campus will eventually make its home on 3.5 acres in the first phase of a new mixed-use development and innovation district JBG Smith is developing near the future Potomac Yard Metrorail Station.

 This strategic location, just south of Reagan National Airport, positions Virginia Tech and its future partners near the nation’s capital, diverse industries, and leading tech companies, including Amazon’s HQ2.